Crunchy, savory new music to assimilate your auditory pallette. Experience the collective.

 Crystal Young-Otterstrom, marketing director

 A composiatrix, Crystal is also a coloratura soprano, marketer, amateur pianist, and political and community activist extraordinaire.
-Crystal is also the Audience Development Manager at the Utah Symphony & Opera.
+Crystal is a founding partner of Foursight Partners, a marketing and PR firm, is the administering director of the Utah Cultural Alliance, and the Audience Development Consultant for Utah Symphony | Utah Opera.
 Her mission in life is to convince the universe that a) they should love classical music and opera and b) that social justice is the way to go.
 Crystal received her BA in Music Theory from BYU in 2002, and her MA in Musicology/Composition from Queens College in 2004.
-Crystal’s music has been performed in New York, Utah, Texas, and California.
-Crystal is the co-founder of Vivace, a funkified bunch of 20, 30, and 40 somethings – single/partnered/married – who just happen to get their groove on to classical music and opera.
-It is the largest group of it’s kind west of the Mississippi.
-She serves on the board of the Utah Cultural Alliance, the Studio D Advisory Council, the Executive Committee of Young Benefactors at the Utah Museum of Fine Arts, the OPERA America Young Friends of Opera steering committee, and the board of the North American Association of Young Professionals.
+Crystal's music has been performed in New York, Utah, Texas, and California.
+Crystal is the co-founder of Vivace, a funkified bunch of 20, 30, and 40 somethings ? single/partnered/married ? who just happen to get their groove on to classical music and opera.
+It is the largest group of it's kind west of the Mississippi.
+She serves on the board of the Studio D Advisory Council, the Executive Committee of Young Benefactors at the Utah Museum of Fine Arts, the OPERA America Young Friends of Opera steering committee, and the boards of the North American Association of Young Professionals.
 She is active in politics and social justice and environmental activism.
 She is the Communications Director of Young Democrats of Utah, the vice-chair of the Utah Democratic Progressive Caucus, the national marketing director and SLC chair of Mormons for Equality and Social Justice, and serves on the Communications Committees for the Utah State Democratic Party and the Salt Lake County Democratic Party.
+She serves on the board of the Human Rights Campaign and Equality Utah's Diversity Committee.
 She also volunteers with the Coalition of Religious Councils, an organization dedicated to eradicating poverty in Utah.
+Contact: crystal@saltycricket.org | 801.652.0737

 Gary Gerber

 Gary Gerber has been a guitarist and composer for 25 years.
 He is currently working on his Master of Music degree at the University of Utah.
 His roots are in Rock and Roll, but has become proficient in virtually every style.
 His favorite compositional musical setting is the symphony orchestra and electro-acoustic music.
+Contact: gary@saltycricket.org

 John Newman, development director